James-koduah/utils/README.md

 ## Getting Started

+To get started, simply navigate to the desired file and **Ctrl+C - Ctrl+V** the function into your project.

-To get started, simply clone this repository to your local machine:
+You can also clone this repository to your local machine:

 ```bash
 git clone https://github.com/James-koduah/utils.git